 We use climate model ensembles to account for model uncertainties.
-Interpretating the ensemble output by means of the ensemble-mean can be misleading as a single model might dominate the ensemble.
-In such cases, the model-mean would be in disarray with the majority of models and hence would not be representative for the ensemble.
+Interpreting the ensemble output by means of the ensemble mean can be misleading as a single model might dominate the ensemble.
+In such cases, the model mean would be in disarray with the majority of models and hence would not be representative of the ensemble.
 We thus assess the robustness of changes by means of inter-model agreement.
-We label a signal robust if all models agree on the sign of change and use high agreement if all but one model agree.
-In the evaluation of the large CMIP5 ensemble we adopt language defined for the latest IPCC report and label a change likely if at least 66% of models agree (Mastrandrea et al., 2010).
+We label a signal "robust" if all models agree on the sign of change and use "high agreement" if all but one model agree.
+In the evaluation of the large CMIP5 ensemble we adopt language defined for the latest IPCC report and label a change "likely" if at least 66 % of models agree (Mastrandrea et al., 2010).

-A variety of studies have analyzed transmission and backup needs energy in future renewable power systems and cost-optimal transition pathways in a similar way (Rodriguez et al., 2015a, 2014, 2015b; Becker et al., 2014; Rasmussen et al., 2012; Schlachtberger et al., 2016; Hagspiel et al., 2014).
-But the potentially crucial role of changes in climatic conditions have not yet been assessed in this context.
-The remainder of this article focuses on the quantification of impacts to the power system, a correlation analysis of the wind resource and an assessment of the larger CMIP5 ensemble to contextualize our findings.
+A variety of studies have analyzed transmission and backup energy in future renewable power systems and costoptimal transition pathways in a similar way (Rodriguez et al., 2015a, 2014, 2015b; Becker et al., 2014; Rasmussen et al., 2012; Schlachtberger et al., 2016; Hagspiel et al., 2014).
+However, the potentially crucial role of changes in climatic conditions have not yet been assessed in this context.
+The remainder of this article focuses on the quantification of impacts to the power system, a correlation analysis of wind resources and an assessment of the larger CMIP5 ensemble to contextualize our findings.